Xinyi-Lai/Covid19PolicyHelper/README.md

 - Variable selection
 - Test/train splitting

-The resulting models are listed in the part-3 html page.
+The resulting models are listed in the "**Result**" section on the part-3 html page.

 ### Challenges we ran into